cran-task-views/NumericalMathematics/NumericalMathematics.md

     splines, natural cubic splines, generalized Bernstein polynomials, and their integrals (except C-splines) and derivatives by closed-form recursive formulas.
+-   `r pkg("bspline")` uses B-splines for creating functions interpolating and smooting 1D data. `fitsmbsp()` can optimize knot positions and impose monotonicity and positivity constraints.
+Produced functions can be differentiated with `dbsp()` or integrated with `ibsp()`.
 -   Package `r pkg("chebpol")` contains methods for creating multivariate Chebyshev and other multilinear interpolations on regular grids, e.g. the Floater-Hormann barycenter method, or